 Saved events

-Imitation of Life (12) with Introduction by Ellen E Jones + Reception
+Imitation of Life (12) followed by a conversation with Ellen E Jones and Rhianna Dhillon + Reception

 An older woman sits on the grass with a younger woman at her feet.